Heart failure unraveled with light and sound

 Approximately 38.000 people in the Netherlands per year are diagnosed with heart failure, and associated healthcare costs are almost 850 million euro per year.
 Heart failure is often a consequence of a previous heart attack, chronic high blood pressure, or a leaking valve.
 It is a condition that strongly affects quality of life.
 With medication and lifestyle changes, the progression of the disease can be slowed down.
 For this reason, early detection is important.

 The changes in the heart that happen on a cellular level are the earliest signs of heart failure.
 These cannot be detected with technology available today.
-In this project, the partnerts will apply molecules that stick to particular sites of scar tissue and necrosis – so-called contrast agents – to make early heart failure visible.
+In this project, we applied molecules that stick to particular sites of scar tissue and necrosis – so-called contrast agents – to make early heart failure visible.
 Such images can be made with photoacoustics, where light is used to make ultrasound images of organs.
 The photoacoustic imaging has to be fast enough to prevent motion blur when looking at the moving heart.

 Summary